-The Heimlich maneuver is a first aid method for choking.
-It can be used on adults and children but isn’t recommended for infants.
-The Heimlich maneuver is known as abdominal thrusts, because it involves thrusting into the abdominal area.
-It’s a quick life-saving method, but it should only be used on conscious people who can’t breathe on their own.
+The Heimlich maneuver is a first-aid method for choking that you can use on adults and children.
+Another name for the Heimlich maneuver is abdominal thrusts, because it involves thrusting into the abdominal area.
+It’s a quick and life-saving method, but you should only use it on conscious people who can’t breathe on their own.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 At first, the Heimlich maneuver didn’t catch on with the medical community.
-The backslap method remained the most popular first aid choking treatment for another 10 years.
+The backslap method remained the most popular first-aid choking treatment for another 10 years.
 Eventually, the Heimlich maneuver caught on for use in conscious adults.
-Backslaps (back blows) are still recommended for infants, and CPR is recommended for unconscious adults, children and infants.
+Healthcare providers still recommend backslaps (back blows) for infants, and they recommend CPR for unconscious adults, children and infants.

-You should use the Heimlich maneuver if a person is conscious but choking.
+You should use the Heimlich maneuver if a person is conscious and choking.
 You can usually tell a person is choking if they can’t speak, breathe or cough.
 Ask the person, “Are you choking?”
 They may be able to cough but can’t speak to ask for help.
-Sometimes, their breathing and speaking becomes weaker and weaker until only gasping sounds come out.
-The universal choking symbol — holding your hands up and clutching your throat — is often used.
+Sometimes, their breathing and speaking become weaker and weaker until only gasping sounds come out.
+People often use the universal choking symbol — holding your hands up and clutching your throat.

 If a person is able to speak, cough or breathe, don’t attempt the Heimlich maneuver.
 Encourage the person to keep coughing.
 Sometimes a strong cough can free the foreign object.
 Only perform the Heimlich maneuver if a person’s life is in danger.